Banteay Srei: The outer gopura

-The gopura is all that remains of the outer wall surrounding the town of Isvapura.
+The gopura is all that remains of the outer wall surrounding the town of Ishvarapura.
 The wall is believed to have measured approximately 500 m square, and may have been constructed of wood.
 The gopura's eastern pediment shows Indra, who was associated with that direction, mounted on his three-headed elephant Airavata.
 The 67 m causeway with the remains of corridors on either side connects the gopura with the third enclosure.
 North and south of this causeway are galleries with a north–south orientation.

 The third (outer) enclosure

 The third enclosure is 95 by 110 m; it is surrounded by a laterite wall breached by gopuras at the eastern and western ends.
 Neither pediment of the eastern gopura is in situ.
-The west-facing pediment is now located in the Musée Guimet in Paris.
-It depicts a scene from the Mahabhārata in which the Asura brothers Sunda and Upasunda fight over the Apsara Tilottama.
+The west-facing pediment is now located in the Guimet Museum in Paris.
+It depicts a scene from the Mahabharata in which the asura brothers Sunda and Upasunda fight over the apsara Tilottama and both Sunda and Upasunda kill each other and Tilottama escapes.
 The east-facing pediment is lying on the ground.
-It depicts a scene from the Rāmāyaṇa in which a demon seizes Rama's wife Sita.
+It depicts a scene from the Ramayana in which the demon Maricha seizes Ramas wife Sita and Maricha is killed by Rama.
 Most of the area within the third enclosure is occupied by a moat divided into two parts by causeways to the east and west.

 The second enclosure

 The second enclosure sits between an outer laterite wall measuring 38 by 42 m, with gopuras at the eastern and western ends, and a brick inner enclosure wall, measuring 24 by 24 m.
-The western gopura features an interesting bas relief depicting the duel of the monkey princes Vāli and Sugriva, as well as Rāma's intervention on Sugrīva's behalf.
+The western gopura features an interesting bas relief depicting the duel of the Vanara Kings Vali and Sugriva, as well as Rama's intervention on Sugriva's behalf when Rama kills Vali and makes Sugriva win the duel.
 The inner enclosure wall has collapsed, leaving a gopura at the eastern end and a brick shrine at the western.
-The eastern pediment of the gopura shows Śiva Nataraja; the west-facing pediment has an image of Karaikal Ammaiyar, one of the three women saints amongst the sixty three Nayanmars (hounds of Śiva).
+The eastern pediment of the gopura shows Shiva in the form of Nataraja; the west-facing pediment has an image of Karaikkal Ammaiyar, one of the three women saints amongst the sixty three Nayanars (hounds of Shiva).
 Likewise, the laterite galleries which once filled the second enclosure (one each to north and south, two each to east and west) have partially collapsed.
-A pediment on one of the galleries shows the lion-man Narasiṃha clawing the demon Hiranyakashipu.
+A pediment on one of the galleries shows Vishnu as Narasimha, the fourth avatara of Vishnu in the Dashavatara disemboweling and killing the demon Hiranyakashipu to death.